 Several trends and proposals that could shape statutory holidays have emerged in recent years:

-Growing push to make this a recognized statutory holiday across Canada, as it currently is only in the Yukon and Northwest Territories
+- National Day for Truth and Reconciliation: There is a growing push to make this a recognized statutory holiday across Canada, as it is currently only in the Yukon and Northwest Territories

-Proposals to simplify complex stat pay calculations based on 4 weeks’ average earnings
+- Simpler Pay Calculation Methods: Proposals to simplify complex stat pay calculations based on 4 weeksโ average earnings

-Debate around instituting minimum 3-hour pay for shift workers required to work on statutory holidays.
+- Higher Pay for Shift Workers: Debate around instituting a minimum 3-hour pay for shift workers required to work on statutory holidays.

 While we have covered surrounding statutory holidays in Newfoundland and Labrador, each Canadian province and territory has its own set of public holiday legislation.
 Some key provincial statutory holiday references: